amabdulr/CNWG/WritingGuidelines-8To10.md

    - **Section 43**: Find one or more errors in the content using the rules of the section titled **Item-Description Lists**.
 Present the output in the Output Format.
    - **Section 44**: Find one or more errors in the content using the rules of the section titled rules for **Tables**.
 Present the output in the Output Format.
    - **Section 45**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
 Present the output in the Output Format.

-4. **List All Sections**: List all the sections above from 1-44.

-## Output Format
-   Use the following format for your output:

-   Original Content: {{Original section from the document where you found the error}}

-   Rule: {{Include Rule Title Only}}

-   Recommended Correction: {{Correct the Error Found using the Rule}}

-   Feedback: {{Why is this wrong?}}

-   Action Required: {{Mention if any action is required or not.
-Say "Action Required" or "No action required"}}

 ## General Writing Guidelines (Chapter 8):